Your personal search profile

 1. check contracts carefully – timing is crucial

 Contracts concluded before January 1, 2026 are still subject to the old rules in accordance with the previous provisions of the CO.
-Pay particular attention to purchase contracts that are signed at the end of 2025:
+Pay particular attention to purchase contracts signed at the end of 2025:

 • Agreed notice periods for defects (should not be shorter than 60 days)